 Of course, the eggs!
 I almost forgot about this one because I don’t eat eggs currently (I hope to soon though!).
 Eggs are a cheap form of protein and when they are fresh from your healthy flock, they are even more nutritious (and delicious!).
 A study found that the vitamin A, E, and fatty acid (like omega-3) content of pastured eggs was much higher than conventional eggs.

-But at $6 a dozen for pastured chicken eggs you’re better off growing your own, especially if you find creative ways to feed your flock for less (or zero).
+But at $6 a dozen for pastured chicken eggs you’re better off growing your own.
+This is especially true if you find creative ways to feed your flock for less (or zero).

 There’s something profound about a child fully understanding where their food comes from.
 I think it’s funny when adults assume that I don’t let my kids know that chicken does indeed come from chickens.
 I mean, I do get it, that may have been me a number of years ago, worried that the truth would scar them.